-Stun your guests with smoke bomb photography!
+Stun your guests with smoke bombs wedding photography!
 Perfect for engagements or wedding photos (I’ve even seen people use them for their gender reveal announcements!), smoke bomb photography is next years biggest wedding trend!
 If you’re tired of traditional poses and styles for your wedding photography, try this unique idea instead!

-What Is Smoke Bomb Photography?
+What Is Smoke Bombs Wedding Photography?

 Smoke bomb photography is exactly what it sounds like photography with a cool colorful smoke effect.
 Though they sound dangerous, smoke bombs only release a colorful smoke that photographs absolutely beautifully.
 The bombs themselves come in small capsules that can be released by way of a pull cord.
 They’re available in a variety of different colors, so it should be relatively easy to find ones perfect for your wedding with this Amazon link.
-Find some must know tips and tricks for smoke bomb photography below!
+Find some must know tips and tricks for smoke bombs wedding photography below!

 They Don’t Have A Long ‘Shoot’ Life…